Spanish Language

-The future tense of Spanish is probably the easiest of all to understand.
-Not only is its use straightforward and much as in English, but its formation is irregular for far fewer verbs than with the other tenses and is the same for all three infinitive endings (-ar, -er and -ir).
+The future tense of Spanish is probably the easiest conjugation pattern of all to learn.
+Not only is its use much as in English, but its formation is irregular for far fewer verbs than with the other tenses and is the same for all three infinitive endings (-ar, -er and -ir).

 As you would expect, the future tense is typically used for verbs whose action will take place sometime in the future.
 Generally, it is the equivalent of the "will + verb" form in English in sentences such as "I will go" or "she will eat."